lustre-labs/lustre/pages/guide/02-state-management.md

 }
 ```

-Here, we a model that represents our application as either having a logged in user
+Here, we have a model that represents our application as either having a logged in
-or just one of the public routes.
+user or just one of the public routes.
 This pushes us towards the great practice of
 [making impossible states impossible](https://github.com/stereobooster/pragmatic-types/blob/master/posts/making-impossible-states-impossible.md).
 Now, we can write separate update and view functions that only handle the states
 they care about.